 Ben graduated with a modern history degree before turning to the law.
 He became a partner in 2002 and specialises in contentious insurance work, commercial disputes and regulation.

-In addition to his practice Ben lectures regularly on insurance law and about alternative dispute resolution, of which he has considerable experience representing clients.
-He also co-ordinates some of the firm’s corporate social responsibility activities and is a governor of a local school.
+In addition to his practice, Ben lectures regularly on insurance law and about alternative dispute resolution, of which he has considerable experience representing clients.

 Insurance & Reinsurance